nv-morpheus/Morpheus/docs/source/getting_started.md

 > **Note for Arm64/AArch64 users:**
 >
-> In testing performance issues were observed running on Ubuntu 22.04, switching to Ubuntu 24.04 resolved the issues, Arm64 users should consider upgrading to the latest release of their Linux distribution.
+> In testing, performance issues were observed running on Ubuntu 22.04 and switching to Ubuntu 24.04 resolved the issues.
+Arm64 users should consider upgrading to the latest release of their Linux distribution.
 > In addition to this, Arm64 users should be aware that most but not all Morpheus pipelines are supported on Arm64.
 Refer to the [Known Issues](./extra_info/known_issues.md) document for more information.

 > **Note about Docker:**